T. Rob Winkler, MA, LP, RPT-S

 Approach: I am proud to employ a unique therapeutic team approach with an apprentice intern working by my side to offer more comprehensive therapy than I could offer by myself.
 In the initial meeting, my intern will be taking notes so I can engage more fully with the client and family.
 During all of my therapy sessions with clients, the intern will be observing the session through an observation window.
 After each session, the intern and I will explore and evaluate my therapeutic effectiveness and identify opportunities for the next session.
 The family will be encouraged to allow the intern to visit their home once a week for an in-home family session to expand & strengthen the work done in the office.
 This approach offers more observation, intervention, and evaluation of the therapy process, making it a more comprehensive model for client care than an individual therapist could provide.
 All details and arrangements for utilizing interns will be discussed and agreed upon with clients.

-Hi, my name is Claire Lowe and I'm one of the interns at Playmore & Prosper!
+Hello, my name is Mollie Horner and I'm an intern at Playmore & Prosper!

-I'm excited to complete my internship at Playmore & Prosper, where I'll have the opportunity to work with children and their families to help them grow and thrive!
+I am excited to complete my internship at Playmore & Prosper, where I will have the opportunity to work with children and their families to help them grow and flourish.

 Rob's Services & Fees